-The Science of Meditation and Mental Health
+Meditation Benefits for Mental Health

 A recent review of nearly 50 eligible studies on meditation involving more than 3,000 participants concluded that meditation reduces anxiety, depression, and pain (8).
 Meditation can also improve our response to stressful life events.
 Stress is a widespread and complex condition with both mental and physical side effects.
 In fact, some experts suggest that 60-80% of all doctor visits have a stress component (9).
 Meditation can reduce physical and mental symptoms of stress and increase the perceived level of control over life events (10)

 It’s important to acknowledge that meditation doesn’t eliminate stress.
 But, it does help to manage our response to stress.
 In quieting the mind and engaging the relaxation response, we take a break from our stress and have the ability to control how we feel.